Nando de Freitas

 Nando de Freitas is a researcher in the field of machine learning, and in particular in the subfields of neural networks, Bayesian inference and Bayesian optimization, and deep learning.

 Biography

 De Freitas was born in Zimbabwe.
 He did his undergraduate studies (1991–94) and MSc (1994–96) at the University of the Witwatersrand, and his PhD at Trinity College, Cambridge (1996-2000).
 From 2001, he was a professor at the University of British Columbia, before joining the Department of Computer Science at the University of Oxford from 2013 to 2017.
-He now works for Google's DeepMind.
+In 2014, he joined Google's DeepMind when the company acquired Oxford spinoff Dark Blue Labs.
+He was in charge of the team that worked on creating tools for generating audio and images at DeepMind.
+In September 2024, de Freitas joined Microsoft AI as VP of AI.

 Awards and recognition

 De Freitas has been recognised for his contributions to machine learning through the following awards: